KLB7/IntraMine/README.md

 ## Limitations and a heads-up
 IntraMine is for use only on an intranet, and provides no security on its own.
 If your intranet isn't locked down reasonably well, you might want to pass.

 IntraMine's services need to all run on the same PC, and adding/stopping/starting services is not automatic, though it can be done manually on the fly.
-This works because the load on IntraMine is typically relatively light and predictable, unless your team is huge.
-And also because it's a viable option to have one instance of IntraMine running on each developer's PC, especially when everyone has a separate personal copy of source files checked out.
+This works well enough because the load on IntraMine is typically relatively light and predictable, unless your team is huge.
+And also because it's a viable option to have one instance of IntraMine running on each developer's PC, especially when everyone has a separate personal copy of source files.

-And I feel bound to mention that installation of IntraMine, though thoroughly documented to death and partway into the afterlife, requires a bit of time to wade through.
+And I feel bound to mention that installation of IntraMine requires a bit of time to wade through.
 Roughly an hour.
-Not a lot of typing, mostly just waiting while things install one by one.
+Not a lot of typing, mostly just waiting while things install.
 And then there's your first index build, which might take another hour.
 Put up with the one-time nuisance and you'll have many shiny new toys to play with.

 ## I'd like more details before diving in please
 See [the documentation](https://htmlpreview.github.io/?https://github.com/KLB7/IntraMine/blob/master/Documentation/contents.html).